College Factual by our College Data Analytics Team

 $106,682 Median Starting Salary

 DeSales is a small private not-for-profit university located in the rural area of Center Valley.
-A Best Colleges rank of #479 out of 2,217 schools nationwide means DeSales is a great university overall.
+A Best Colleges rank of #479 out of 2,217 colleges nationwide means DeSales is a great university overall.

-There were about 77 allied health professions students who graduated with this degree at DeSales in the most recent year we have data available.
-Degree recipients from the allied health professions degree program at DeSales University make $47,515 above the typical graduate in this field shortly after graduation.
+There were roughly 75 allied health professions students who graduated with this degree at DeSales in the most recent year we have data available.
+Degree recipients from the allied health professions program at DeSales University earn $45,544 more than the typical college graduate with the same degree when they enter the workforce.

 More information about a degree in allied health professions from DeSales University